 |Cannabis is a Schedule I Controlled Substance on a Federal level by the US Food and Drug Administration (US FDA).
 However, many states have passed laws permitting its use.
 State regulations regarding patient access, available product formulations and Adverse Event (AE) reporting vary widely.||Controlled Substances Act (CSA) – 1970

 State-based regulations vary regarding patient access to products, available product formulations and Adverse Event (AE) reporting.
-Although medical cannabis does not come under the jurisdiction the FDA in those states where it is legal, some of those states require Adverse Event management systems to include the use of a Title 21 CFR Part 11–compliant database to capture and maintain AE case details to insure adherence to database integrity standards.
+Although medical cannabis does not come under the jurisdiction of the FDA in those states where it is legal, some of those states require Adverse Event management systems to include the use of a Title 21 CFR Part 11–compliant database to capture and maintain AE case details to insure adherence to database integrity standards.

 Implementation of Best Practice Principles for Post-Market Surveillance: